Connecting Bundles

 specsfield is empty.

-Publish the Artifact Definition
+Publish the Resource Type

 From your getting-started repository root, run: